Linuxfabrik/monitoring-plugins/README.md

 **Note**

-> We are always using the path `/usr/lib64/nagios/plugins/` on all Linux OS, even if `nagios-plugins-all` installs itself to `/usr/lib/nagios/plugins/` there.
+> We are always using the path `/usr/lib64/nagios/plugins/` on all Linux OS, even if `nagios-plugins-all` installs itself to `/usr/lib/nagios/plugins/`.
 This is because adding a command with `sudo` in Icinga Director, one needs to use the full path of the plugin.
 See the following [GitHub issue](https://github.com/Icinga/icingaweb2-module-director/issues/2123).

 ### Upgrade